How Chiropractic Can Help Breastfeeding

 4. Do they have a tongue or lip tie?

 After a release, it is very important to be evaluated by a specially trained pediatric chiropractor.
-They can make sure the function of the surrounding nerves, joints, and cranial bones are working the way they are supposed to for maximum healing and benefit.
-Retraining of the tongue is very important afterwards as well.
+They can make sure the surrounding nerves, joints, and cranial bones are working the way they are supposed to for maximum healing and benefit.
+Retraining of the tongue is very important afterward as well.
 Your baby has no idea how to move their new tongue!
-CLC’s and pediatric chiropractors can provide specific at-home stretches and exercises to speed this process up.
+CLCs and pediatric chiropractors can provide specific at-home stretches and exercises to speed this process up.